scikit-image/scikit-image/INSTALL.rst

 Unsupported platforms include:

 1. Linux on 32-bit x86 processors.
-2. Linux on 32-bit on ARM processors (Raspberry Pi running Rapsbian):
+2. Linux on 32-bit on ARM processors (Raspberry Pi running Raspbian):

    - While we do not officially support this distribution, we point users to `piwheels <https://wwww.piwheels.org>`_